lorikrell/gamerchic/docs/photoshop/venthyr-journal.md

 description: Find yourself a journal of blood, nightmare, and the wrath of the Venthyr.
 Google Slides journal series.
 ---

 The darkness of the soul is a tithe, laid before altars of the dead and beheld of the damned.
-Enjoy these parchment of shade to collect your thoughts and dreams.
-Or perhaps to chat the destinies of those you shall tear from the moorings of their life.
+Enjoy these parchments of shade to collect your thoughts and dreams.
+Or perhaps to chart the destinies of those you shall tear from the moorings of their life.

 1. Visit the [Venthyr journal Google Slides](https://docs.google.com/presentation/d/1sIhDACgHLw6sdK0E5G7wZ_KrE2g70WmPu6gZhYsNweE).
 2. Select **File** > **Make a Copy** to save a copy of the Entire Presentation to your Google Drive.